awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-pinpoint-integration.md

 ### Specifying Amazon Pinpoint analytics settings \(AWS Management Console\)<a name="cognito-user-pools-pinpoint-integration-console"></a>

+**Note**
+Currently, you are directed to the original Amazon Cognito console when you want to modify the settings for Amazon Pinpoint analytics\.
+You can find your analytics configuration in the **App clients**tab of the new console, within the configuration of your app client under **App clients and analytics**\.

 **To specify analytics settings**

 1. Sign in to the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home)\.